Datamuseum-DK/Q1-Emulator/docs/source/background/q1lite.rst

 The user types in a command, which is interpreted as the name of a program located on one of the disks.
 This program is then loaded and executed.
-Extra text after the filename is (sometimes) interpreted as arguments to the program.
+Additional text after the filename is (sometimes) interpreted as arguments to the program.

 Programs can fail and decide to halt.
 Typically when this happens, user